aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 * Software
   * [Rush](https://rushjs.io/pages/developer/new_developer/) v5.62.1 or later.
 We'll be using this tool to manage the packages in our mono-repo
   * Node 14.x or 16.x
+  * [POSTMAN](https://www.postman.com/) (Optional) This is used for making API requests to the server.
+POSTMAN if not needed if you already have a preferred API client.
 * The requirements below are for running the lambda locally
    * Install SAM CLI ([link](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html))
    * Install Docker ([link](https://docs.docker.com/get-docker/))